Tantan1939/studentportal_4ng1/README.txt

 Step 11: Add strand to any available tracks.
 Step 12: Return to vs code terminal, and enter make_admissions() Step 13: Report any errors

+--- STEPS TO INSTALL CELERY ---
+* COMMANDS IN RabbitMQ shell:
+	rabbitmq-server.bat : starts the broker as an application. rabbitmq-service.bat : manages the service and starts the broker (The server should not be run as a service and application simultaneously). rabbitmqctl.bat : manages a running broker.
+	rabbitmq-server.bat - detached : starts the broker at the background. rabbitmqctl.bat stop : stop the broker.
+	rabbitmqctl.bat status : check node status
+	rabbitmq-service.bat stop : stop the rabbitmq service from running

+Step 1: Install erlang (run as administrator) using the administrator account.
+Step 2: Install RabbitMQ (run as administrator) using the administrator account.
+Step 3: Open the environment variables.
+	Step 3.1: Add new system variable, variable_name = RABBITMQ_SERVER,  variable_value = C:\Program Files\RabbitMQ Server\rabbitmq_server-3.11.10
+	Step 3.2: Open the system variable Path and add C:\Program Files\RabbitMQ Server\rabbitmq_server-3.11.10\sbin
+	Step 3.3: Save and Close.
+Step 4: Open the RabbitMQ command prompt (sbin dir) or any cmd.
+	Step 4.1: Type rabbitmq-plugins enable rabbitmq_management and hit Enter.
+(Required to enable the plugins) Step 4.2: Type rabbitmq-server.bat or rabbitmq-server.bat -detached and hit Enter. (to start the broker) Step 4.3: Type rabbitmq-service.bat install and hit Enter. (will install the service, for first time only) Step 4.4: Type rabbitmq-service.bat start and hit Enter. (will start the broker as a service)